Plato's Retreat: Rules and premises

 Plato's Retreat was a "members-only" establishment that was legally not a public business.
 This meant that members had to follow the club's rules.
-Levenson did not allow men unaccompanied by a female to enter.
-This, of course, was an attempt to block male homosexuals, and he also prohibited male-male sexual activity between the men that did get in.
+Levenson did not allow men unaccompanied by a woman to enter.
+This was an attempt to block male homosexuals, and he also prohibited male-male sexual activity between the men that did get in.
 Woman on woman sex, however, he encouraged.
 Unaccompanied women were welcome, often at a discounted rate, or free.
 Once a woman left a room after a sexual encounter, her male companion had to accompany her within two minutes.
 This rule was intended to control the male–female ratio.
-Alcohol was forbidden.
-Drugs (at the time alcohol was not considered a drug) and paid sexual services were also forbidden, but the prohibitions were not enforced, which would have been difficult at best.
+Alcohol and other drugs as well as paid sexual services were all forbidden, but the prohibitions were not enforced, which would have been difficult at best.
 In later years sex workers did frequent the premises and there was "rampant" use of drugs (most often quaaludes) by patrons.

 According to a 1979 advertisement in Screw magazine, the club offered, besides a heated swimming pool, a steam sauna, whirlpool baths, disco dancing, free bar and buffet, "cozy living rooms and lounging areas", a "variety of swing areas", and a backgammon lounge.

 Fame

 During its heyday, Plato's Retreat was considered the world's most infamous sex club, popular with celebrities, porn stars, and well-to-do couples.
 The clientele was described as "an assortment of kinky types from the suburbs: dry cleaners and their wives, or fat men in toupees with their heavily made-up girlfriends."
 Owner Levenson often partook in sexual activity on the premises, once winning a bet against Al Goldstein and 'Butch' Katz, owner of 42nd Street's Roxy Burlesk theater, that he could ejaculate fifteen times within a twenty-four-hour day.
+George Urban visited the club to film a segment for his television show The Ugly George Hour of Truth, Sex, and Violence.